joelparkerhenderson/ways-of-working/README.md

 * [Team working agreements example by giffconstable](doc/team-working-agreement-example-by-giffconstable/index.md)
 * [The Core Protocols by McCarthy](doc/the-core-protocols-by-mccarthy/index.md)
 * [The Five Keys to a Successful Google Team](doc/the-five-keys-to-a-successful-google-team/index.md)

-## What are Ways of Working?

-Ways of Working are guidelines that improve teamwork and communication.
-Ways of Working can define a team's set of expectations for participating, collaborating, and interrelating.

-Ways of Working can include ground rules, aspirations, team values, team norms, working agreements, and more.
-For a deep dive on these see [Esther Derby](doc/team-norms-by-esther-derby/index.md).

-* <b>Ground rules</b> are statements of how people need to behave, for specific times, places, and situations.
-Example: At our meetings, everyone has the opportunity to speak.

-* <b>Aspirations</b> are statements intended to guide interactions and decision making within the group, and also across other groups within the organization.
-  Example: Every challenge is an opportunity to learn.

-* <b>Team values</b> are statements of what people hold as important.
-Often, teams make a list of their values by using behavior-related nouns.
-Example: We value courage, collaboration, respect.

-* <b>Team norms</b> are informal implicit standards of behavior that emerge over time from the interactions of the group.
-Example: By observing the team, we see that teammates are punctual.

-* <b>Working agreements</b> are protocols that the group develops together, commits to follow together, and agreed to uphold together.
-Example: Code is complete when all tests pass.

 ## Ideas